A supermartingale approach to Gaussian process based sequential design of experiments

 \section{Applications to popular sequential design strategies}

-We now present applications of the previously established results to four popular sequential design strategies, two of them adressing the excursion case (Sections~\ref{sec:example:pUnMoinsp} and~\ref{sec:example:variance}), and the other two adressing the optimization case (Sections~\ref{sec:example:knowledge} and~\ref{sec:example:ei}).
+This section presents applications of our results to four popular sequential design strategies, two of them addressing the excursion case (Sections~\ref{sec:example:pUnMoinsp} and~\ref{sec:example:variance}), and the other two addressing the optimization case (Sections~\ref{sec:example:knowledge} and~\ref{sec:example:ei}).
 For each example, the convergence results are preceded by details on the associated loss functions, uncertainty functionals and sampling criteria.